itratrahman/py_algo/README.md

 `pip install .`

 # Test
 Each function in the package is unit tested using well chosen test case.
-To run the test change current directory to the directory containing the setup.py file and type the following command
+The test cases can be found in the following directory "/py_algo/tests".
+To run the test change current directory to the directory containing the setup.py file and type the following command:

 `python setup.py test`